phpmyadmin/phpmyadmin/doc/config.rst

 +++++++++++++++++++++++++

 To connect to Google Could SQL, you currently need to disable certificate verification.
-This is caused by the certficate being issued for CN matching your instance name, but you connect to an IP address and PHP tries to match these two.
-With verfication you end up with error message like:
+This is caused by the certificate being issued for CN matching your instance name, but you connect to an IP address and PHP tries to match these two.
+With verification you end up with error message like:

 .. code-block:: text